This privacy notice explains how ‘Ivy Manchester Limited’ (Ivy) collects, stores and processes your information.

-We will also store non-identifying information such as gender and ethnicity.
-We will keep a record of our contact with you, dates you complete key steps of the approval, as well as pertinent information such as DBS number, references, and volunteer assessment.
-Once you begin serving by volunteering at church we will record the service team you volunteer with, the type and length of service, any notes we make on the system in relation to your volunteering and a continuing record of our contact with you.
+We may also store non-identifying information such as gender and ethnicity.
+We will keep a record of our contact with you, as well as pertinent information such as DBS number, references, and volunteer assessment.
+Once you begin serving at church we will record the service team you volunteer with, the type and length of service, any notes we make on the system in relation to your volunteering and a continuing record of our contact with you.

-If your children attend a church group or activity, we will collect and store personal identifying information including your title, name and date of birth as the legal guardian.
+If your children attend a church group or activity, we will collect and store personal identifying information including your title and name as the legal guardian.
 We will also collect and store your address and emergency contact details including email and telephone.
-We will also collect any relevant medical or dietary information pertinent to your child, as well as general information about your child such as name and date of birth.
+We will collect any relevant medical or dietary information pertinent to your child, as well as general information about your child such as name and date of birth.

-If you are a church, community group or business that partner with us then we will collect the name and address of your organisation.
+If you are a church, community group or business that partners with us then we will collect the name and address of your organisation.

-If you attend an event, conference or course and it is necessary to book a ticket or register your place, we will collect and store personal identifying information including your title, name and date of birth.
-We will also collect and store your address and contact details including email and telephone.
+If you attend an event, conference or course and it is necessary to book a ticket or register your place, we will collect and store personal identifying information including your title and name.
+We will also collect and store your contact details including email and telephone, and address as relevant.